This is the multi-page printable view of this section. Click here to print.

 name (string)

 Name must be unique within a namespace.
 Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
 Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 labels (object (keys:string, values:string))

 Map of string keys and values that can be used to organize and categorize (scope and select) objects.
 May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

 annotations (object (keys:string, values:string))

 Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
 They are not queryable and should be preserved when modifying objects.
-More info: http://kubernetes.io/docs/user-guide/annotations
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/

 EmbeddedPersistentVolumeClaim